canonical/inference-snaps-cli/test_data/devices/README.md

 # Machine hardware info

 Each subdirectory represents a single machine.
-This directory contains files with raw data from the respective machine.
+This directory contains files with raw hardware info data from the respective machine.
 It optionally contains a `hardware-info.json` file which is the output of the `cmd/hardware-info` application.

 ## cpuinfo.txt